-The Skye Terrier is a medium-size dog breed who was developed on the Isle of Skye in Scotland.
-They were originally developed to hunt and kill badger, otter and fox, but these days they’re appreciated as a versatile companion breed.
+The Skye Terrier is a medium-size dog breed developed on the Isle of Skye in Scotland.
+They were originally bred to hunt and kill badger, otter, and fox, but these days they’re appreciated as a versatile companion breed.

-See below for complete list of Skye Terrier characteristics!
+See below for complete list of Skye Terrier dog breed facts and traits!

 Dog Breed Group:Terrier Dogs